MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

     $portACLs = Get-SCPortACL | Where-Object {$_.ManagedByNC -eq $True}

     ```
-2. Run the **Read-SCPortACL** cmdlet on all the NC- managed port ACLs to refresh.
+2. Run the **Read-SCPortACL** cmdlet on all the NC-managed port ACLs to refresh.

     ```powershell
     foreach($portACL in $portACLs)